 Now he’s having more fun than ever.
-Last year Uncle Kracker joined Sugar Ray, Smash Mouth, and Blues Traveler for the Under The Sun Tour 2014.
-He had such a good time he’ll be back in 2015 with buddies Sugar Ray, Better Than Ezra and Eve 6, hitting sheds across the country throughout the summer.
+Last year Uncle Kracker joined Sugar Ray, Better Than Ezra and Eve 6 for the Under The Sun Tour 2015 hitting sheds across the country throughout the summer.
+Uncle Kracker will be back on the road in 2016.
 His live show continues to get bigger and better with every tour.
 "It's very interactive," he says.
 "It's meant to be a party, and I want everybody involved.
 Each time we go on stage, I want people to leave smiling."

 That outlook has served him well over the years.
 After vaulting to stardom as a charismatic presence and chief collaborator in Kid Rock’s Twisted Brown Trucker Band, the Michigan singer, songwriter, and performer, also known as Matthew Shafer, kicked off a stunning solo career of his own.